shopware/shopware/UPGRADE-6.5.md

    Make sure to remove the attribute `openNewTab` from your `action-button` elements in your `manifest.xml` and use ActionButtonResponses as described in our [documentation](https://developer.shopware.com/docs/guides/plugins/apps/administration/add-custom-action-button) instead.
 3. Deprecation of `manifest-1.0.xsd`

-   Update the `xsi:noNamespaceSchemaLocation` attribute of your `manifest` root element. to `https://raw.githubusercontent.com/shopware/platform/trunk/src/Core/Framework/App/Manifest/Schema/manifest-1.0.xsd`
+   Update the `xsi:noNamespaceSchemaLocation` attribute of your `manifest` root element to `https://raw.githubusercontent.com/shopware/platform/trunk/src/Core/Framework/App/Manifest/Schema/manifest-2.0.xsd`